matlab-deep-learning/Use-a-Python-Speech-Command-Recognition-System-to-MATLAB/README.md

 ## Running The Python Speech Command Recognition System in MATLAB

 You can execute Python scripts and commands from MATLAB.
 For more information about this functionality, see [Call Python from MATLAB](https://www.mathworks.com/help/matlab/call-python-libraries.html) in the documentation.
 In this example, you use [pyrunfile](https://www.mathworks.com/help/matlab/ref/pyrunfile.html) to run a Python script in MATLAB.
-The Python script performs command recognition using the pretrained network. pyrunfile allows you access and use variables from the Python script in MATLAB.
+The Python script performs command recognition using the pretrained network. pyrunfile allows you to access and use variables from the Python script in MATLAB.

 Use pyrunfile to call the Python inference script [InferSpeechCommands.py](PythonCode/InferSpeechCommands.py).
 Pass the name of the test audio file as an input argument.
 Return variables computed in the Python script to MATLAB by specifying them as output arguments.
 In the code snipped below, you return the following:
 - The mel spectrogram (computed by Librosa).